sical/NameThatChart/README.md

     -   dataset
         -   Acutaldata contains the results of crawl.merge() consider this like final data
         -   jsonCrawl contains result of one crawling session this is partial information.
-        -   visCat contains the viscat datasets and we provide a tool to download them(vis10catDl.py).
+        -   visCat contains the viscat datasets and we provide a tool to download them(vis10catDl.py slower than multidownload but easier to use).

     -   multidownload
         This module can read urls from a text file split this list to threads and download them.